thomastanck/log/content/post/xps15/dualboot.md

 +++

-# TL;DR

-2. Note down your Windows 10 Product ID, Product Key, Microsoft Office Product key(s) if installed, and MacAfee Product key if installed
-2. Disable hibernation/fast boot
-3. Boot into BIOS
-4. Disable Secure Boot
-5. Change SATA mode to AHCI
-6. Boot into Ubuntu Live USB
-1. Image back up (26GB storage, use FTP/USB to transfer to a different computer, etc)
-7. (Optional) <s>Nuke </s>Reformat SSD
-8. Install Windows
-9. Install Ubuntu
-10. Create shared media partition
-11. Buy lakeside property (not included under warranty)
-12. Enjoy your new laptop

-# Preamble

-I bought a [Dell XPS 15 9560](https://www.amazon.com/Dell-XPS9560-7001SLV-PUS-Laptop-Nvidia-Gaming/dp/B01N1Q0M4O) today and was determined to set up both Ubuntu and Windows on the laptop.
+I bought a [Dell XPS 15 9560](https://www.amazon.com/Dell-XPS9560-7001SLV-PUS-Laptop-Nvidia-Gaming/dp/B01N1Q0M4O) today and decided to set up both Ubuntu and Windows on the laptop.

 My XPS 15 has a 512GB SSD and a 3840x2160 touchscreen.
 Note that 512GB is in [GB](https://en.wikipedia.org/wiki/Gigabyte) and not in [GiB](https://en.wikipedia.org/wiki/Gibibyte), so you will see both Windows/Ubuntu reporting the size as around 476 "GB/GiB".
-This is apparently a cheap marketing ploy to sell drives that look larger than they are, but this is normal so don't panic!

 I'm pretty happy about the size of the SSD, but since I'm trying to install